 Can you imagine how powerful that is?
 That’s really one of the lifelong secrets that you want to learn to be able to manage the routines at home so your kids can thrive because the more that you stay in harmony with understanding this principle then you don’t end up nagging, yelling, reminding, prodding, screaming, yelling, negotiating, crying, demanding, threatening, fighting.
 All that stuff goes out the window because I focus instead on controlling the goodies and I make sure that I see that the work is done before they get to the goodies before they can play.

-See, I can control that I can’t necessarily control them very well when you pay attention to this secret when you learn how to implement this in a simple way on a day-to-day basis your whole life changes in in that it gets easier and much simpler to manage the routines more importantly their life gets easier why because they can resist and fight you for a while but over and over again again regardless of the diagnosis regardless how difficult oppositional strong-willed regardless of what’s going on with your child.
+See, I can control that I can’t necessarily control them very well when you pay attention to this secret when you learn how to implement this in a simple way on a day-to-day basis your whole life changes in that it gets easier and much simpler to manage the routines, more importantly, their life gets easier why because they can resist and fight you for a while but over and over again regardless of the diagnosis regardless how difficult oppositional strong-willed regardless of what’s going on with your child.

 They learn to harp back at you when you’re not doing what they want which will be fairly often of course and the older they get the uglier this gets because when you’re frustrated you get ugly with them, you raise your voice, you may be your your voice sounds ugly it sounds negative, you start to create an environment where there’s all this nagging and you hate the feel of it they hate the feel of it but then when they turn 10, 11, 12, 13 and somewhere in there it starts to come back at you oh and then it’s brutal because then they they become this teenager on hormones who’s now kind of out of control with this tool that you taught them which is I nag until I get what I want, I yell, I argue, I negotiate, I scream, I push that all comes back at you so we have to change that we have to make sure that we get out of that pattern and at the core of that change is shifting your focus from trying to use your words to control them to focus in your energy on the environment the goodies, the electronics, the car, the friends, the phone, all that is within your control.